elo-enterprises/k8s-tools/README.md

 That's it for the Make/Compose boilerplate, but we already have lots of interoperability.

-### compose.mk API (Dynamic)
+### Dynamic API

-In general, the autogenerated targets fall into these categories:
+In general, the autogenerated targets created by [the bridge described above](#make-compose-bridge) fall into these categories:

 Assuming `compose.import` was allowed to import to the root namespace: